alinex/node-builder/README.md

 builder -c test --coverage
 ```

+If you want to stop after the  first error occurs use the `--bail` flag.

 And at last you can add the `--browser` flag to open the coverage report
 automatically in the browser.
 Also `--coveralls` may be added to send the
 results to coveralls.